polterguy/polterguy.github.io/tutorials/auth-internals/index.md

          return:bool:false
 ```

-The you configure your _"authentication"_ value in your _"appsettings.json"_ file
+Then you configure your _"authentication"_ value in your _"appsettings.json"_ file
 to use the above slot by providing a value for it as follows `signal:acme.authenticate`.
 Below is an example.